 I wrote an in-depth article on how to pick up VFR flight following.
 I highly recommend you flight follow in addition to opening your VFR flight plan.

 Just be aware you need to open your VFR flight plan even if you pick up flight following.
+They are mutually exclusive.

 In fact, you don’t need to be on a VFR flight plan to get VFR flight following.